Custom Embroidered Apparel Group Photo

 What Are the Disadvantages of Flat Pricing?

-We’d like to think there aren’t too many, but in the interest of a fair comparison, here’s what we think.
+We’d like to think there aren’t many disadvantages to the flat pricing method, but in the interest of a fair comparison, here’s are some potential cons:

 The best part is that these disadvantages are offset by the referrals we get for putting our customers first.
 Flat pricing is one of our best marketing moves.
-At Thread Logic, we off-set the costs of small vs. large orders not by offering you a confusing cheaper rate for larger logos, or on bigger orders based on stitch count.
-Instead, we support all sizes of businesses and orders, with a no minimum order size, and quantity discounts, starting at orders of just $500.
+At Thread Logic, we offset the costs of small vs. large orders not by offering you a confusing cheaper rate for larger logos, or on bigger orders based on stitch count.
+Instead, we support all sizes of businesses and orders, with no minimum order quantity, and quantity discounts starting at orders of just $500.

 The flat pricing model is something we have used at Thread Logic from the time we started the company.
 We get positive feedback from our customers, big and small.
 It’s one of the best marketing decisions we have ever made.
 So next time you’re looking to embroider that polo shirt, we hope you choose Thread Logic.